ghazaal71/loganmeetsworld/drafts/2019-08-05-what-happens-when-bureaucracy.markdown

 > Cloudflare is not a government.
 While we've been successful as a company, that does not give us the political legitimacy to make determinations on what content is good and bad.
 Nor should it.
 Questions around content are real societal issues that need politically legitimate solutions.
 We will continue to engage with lawmakers around the world as they set the boundaries of what is acceptable in their countries through due process of law.
 And we will comply with those boundaries when and where they are set.

-Cloudflare's insistence that the regulatory power surrounding these hate sites sits with the government not a private company, the truth is private companies have controlled large swaths of internet governance since the beginning of the internet.
-We can hope that Cloudflare us begun to realize that with great power comes great responsibility, but it should also be mentioned they are attempting a [public offering][ipo] next Fall.
+Cloudflare's insistence is that the regulatory power surrounding these hate sites sits with the government and not a private company, but the truth is private companies have controlled large swaths of internet governance since the beginning of the internet.

 Similarly, after realizing they were hosting an investment page for the social media network Gab, a site frequented by white supremacists, Amazon's cloud service shutdown the server connected with the subdomain invest.gab.com.